Dominikuu/take-home-proj/README.md

 5. When complete email a link to the repository and any special instructions to david@web3platforms.com

 6. Sit back and relax.
-We'll review your submission and get back to you within 48 hours :smiley:
+We'll review your submission and get back to you shortly :smiley: